 User Experience:

 TestDisk is completely free and open-source software.
 I like that it needs no installation, so the process is streamlined.
 While the text-based command-line interface might be intimidating for beginners, TestDisk makes partition recovery simple.
-TestDisk supports many file systems and recognizes over 480 types of file formats.
-This outstanding support means that no matter the format of the files you want to recover, you have a good chance of getting them back.
+TestDisk can be run under DOS, Windows/Windows Server, Linux, macOS, and more.
+Rather than recover individual files like other conventional data recovery tools, it focuses on partition recovery by repairing damage to the partition table and rebuilding boot sectors.

 PhotoRec, which will be discussed shortly, is a companion to TestDisk that recovers missing or accidentally deleted files, including photos, videos, and documents.
-TestDisk doesn’t offer much in the way of customer support, but you can use their help forum if you have any questions.
+Although there is no dedicated support for TestDisk, the program is still being developed and includes an active user base through which you can seek support by using the public forum.

 Criteria